JS 151. Natural Environment in Judaism (1)

 Study of the Jewish people from their beginning in the ancient Near East to the establishment of the modern state of Israel.
 (Cross-listed with HIST 210.)
 (Available for General Education, Comparative Cultural Studies.)

 JS 300.
-Humanities in Jewish Society: Ancient and Medieval (3)
+Ancient and Medieval Jewish Arts and Literature (3)

-Preparatory: Completion of lower division writing requirement.
-Study of ancient and medieval Jewish culture examining literature, art and architecture, law, music, philosophy and science.
-Their distinctive genres, styles, methods of inquiry and creative processes are examined, as are the links between these areas of Jewish culture and their contribution to and dependence on similar expressions …
+Prerequisite: Completion of the lower division writing requirement.
+This class explores how ancient and medieval Jews expressed themselves in literature, art and architecture, law, music, philosophy and science.
+It also explores how distinctive Jewish genres, styles and creative processes are related to similar expressions in non-Jewish cultures.
+Regular written assignments are required.
+(Available for General …

 JS 318.
 Applied Jewish Ethics (3)